AcademySoftwareFoundation/OpenTimelineIO/.github/ISSUE_TEMPLATE/bug_report.md

 3. Example snippet that demonstrates the issue
 4. opentimelineio version or commit hash
 5. Compiler information:
-    on Mac, type clang -v, and paste the results here on Linux, type gcc -v, and paste the results here on Windows, type cl, and paste the results here.
+    on Mac, type `clang -v`, and paste the results here on Linux, type `gcc -v`, and paste the results here on Windows, type `cl`, and paste the results here.
     If you are unable to determine your compiler via these commands, please indicate that here.

 **Expected behavior**